Geoscience

 Satisfies: a BACR for natural sciences.

-This course explores Earth’s atmosphere, covering the subjects of energy balance, atmospheric moisture, and global atmospheric and oceanic circulation.
-We then analyze various atmospheric disturbances such as thunderstorms, tornadoes, and hurricanes.
-We spend the last few weeks studying climate, weather patterns and trends over a much longer period.
-This investigation looks at modern climate types and vegetation patterns, paleoclimatology, and the current threat of global climate change.
+Explores Earth’s atmosphere, covering the subjects of energy balance, atmospheric moisture, and global atmospheric and oceanic circulation.
+Analyzes various atmospheric disturbances such as thunderstorms, tornadoes, and hurricanes.
+Includes studying climate, weather patterns, and trends over a much longer period.
+The investigation looks at modern climate types and vegetation patterns, paleoclimatology, and the current threat of global climate change.

 GEOS 115.
 EARTH SCIENCE FOR TEACHERS.
 5 Credits.